nzengi/ZenSign/README.md

 ### Example

-Here is a simple example of how to use the `NzengiCrypt` modules:
+Here is a simple example of how to use the `ZenSign` modules:

 ```python
 from dsa_helpers import choose_parameters